kleene-project/docs/run/introduction.md

 94455a51098c has exited with exit-code 0
 ```

-Notice the last line compared to the previously created containers exit-message.
+Notice the last line compared to the previous examples:
-It only says that the execution instance has exited.
-There is no mention of the
+It only says that the execution instance has exited, and there is no mention of the
 container because it is stille running.
 Check with `klee lsc`.
 If the process that startede the container exists but it has spawned other
-processes that are still running the container is still runnning.
+processes that are still running, the container will continue to run in the
+background.

 > **Note**
 >
 > When running a containerized process in the foreground and exiting Klee with
-> `ctrl+c`, Kleened responds by terminating the [jail(8)](https://man.freebsd.org/cgi/man.cgi?query=jail) process
+> `ctrl+c`, Kleened responds by terminating the [jail(8)](https://man.freebsd.org/cgi/man.cgi?query=jail)
-> and *not* any subprocesses.
+> process and *not* any subprocesses.
 > Therefore, the jail might still be running even though the attached session is
 > closed.
 For instance, `klee exec my-container /bin/sh -c "nc -l 4000"`
 > keeps running after Klee exits.
 Shut it down by killing the proces with `kill`